enfyna/fx-new-tab/README.md

 ## Themes

 Enhance your new tab experience with our curated themes.
-Simply click on the "Download" link to get the settings file, then import it into your extension.
+Simply right click on the "Download" link > `Save Link As...` to get the settings file, then import it into your extension.

 > [!NOTE]
 > Shortcuts are for reference only.